Microsoft Solutions Framework, part 3. Management Model, Directions, Checkpoints

 - correction in the course of the life cycle;

-- concentration of verification procedures for objectives and results;
+- the concentration of verification procedures for objectives and results;

 - providing approval points before proceeding to the next stages.